Matching Capillary Types to Their Locations: A full breakdown

 Continuous Capillaries: The Selective Barrier

 Continuous capillaries are the most common type, characterized by a continuous layer of endothelial cells forming the vessel wall.
 The cells are tightly connected by tight junctions, creating a relatively impermeable barrier that restricts the passage of most substances.
-However, small molecules like water, oxygen, carbon dioxide, and some lipid-soluble substances can diffuse across the endothelial cells via intercellular clefts (gaps between cells) or directly through the cell membranes.
+Still, small molecules like water, oxygen, carbon dioxide, and some lipid-soluble substances can diffuse across the endothelial cells via intercellular clefts (gaps between cells) or directly through the cell membranes.
 This selective permeability ensures a regulated exchange, preventing the uncontrolled leakage of larger molecules and blood cells.

 Location: Continuous capillaries are found in a wide range of locations throughout the body, reflecting their role in supplying tissues with nutrients and oxygen while maintaining blood vessel integrity.
 Common locations include: